NearHuscarl/BotExtended/README.md

 ## Script Commands

-BotExtended can be played using the default settings without you having to touch the commandline.
+BotExtended can be played using the default settings without you having to touch the command line.
 But if you want to further customize or break stuff, this section is for you.

 All of the commands start with `/botextended` or `/be`.
 Some commands may require one or more arguments.